rackerlabs/rackspace-how-to/content/general/update-an-existing-ssl-certificate.md

 product_url: undefined
 ---

-Updating your existing SSL certificate for a Linux server is a quick process.
+Updating your existing Secure Sockets Layer(SSL) certificate for a Linux&reg;
+server is a quick process.
 Whether your SSL certificate is expiring or you simply need to change to a new SSL certificate, follow these instructions to get your SSL updated and installed quickly.

 **Attention MyRack users:** To update the SSL certificates for your